easy-games/airship-docs/platform-services/server-messaging.md

 * `callback` - Function called when a message is received on the subscribed topic

 **Returns:**
 * An object with an `unsubscribe` function to stop receiving messages.
-This object can also be passed to a `Bin` for automatic cleanup, as it also contains a `destroy` method.
+This object can also be passed to a `Bin` for automatic cleanup.

 ### Publish